gojek/go-coverage/README.md

 # Risky Func

 Drive higher confidence in making changes by detecting large blocks of untested functionality.

+Functions here are treated as units of composition.

+Number of lines is treated as a proxy for complexity.

 ## Background